blondie101010/BRAIN/README.md

 The big work was to establish how things should be done, not actually doing them which is indeed easy once the design is complete.
 Everything is merely a comparison between two values which determines the direction to take.

+Of course there is still work to do to improve the system.
+Some potential improvements are mentioned in the [Future](#future) section.

 ## Important design note